arkency/posts/posts/2013-06-22-are-we-abusing-at-exit.md

 ---
-title: "Are we abusing at_exit ?"
+title: "Are we abusing at_exit?"
 created_at: 2013-06-22 18:05:22 +0200
 kind: article
 publish: true